CeetronSolutions/resinsight-tutorials/tutorials/Filter/filters.md

 ## Step 4: Combination of Multiple FIlters

 One can also have combination of multiple filters.
-Following illustrations shows combination fo polygone, range, and property filter.
-Do not that polygone filter is excluded here, therefore, creating a void in 3D view.
+Following illustrations shows combination fo polygon, range, and property filter.
+Do not that polygon filter is excluded here, therefore, creating a void in 3D view.

 ![Image](Resources/Pictures/combination_filters.png)